 I’ve never played any Resident Evil game.
 That, I dare say, is the one and only reason why I’ve always enjoyed the live-action adaptations.

 For me, the Resident Evil world is Project Alice and T Virus.
 Not Chris or Jill or Leon or whoever.
 Correspondingly, I go to the movies to see Alice i.e. the ever-gorgeous Milla Jovovich kick ass.
 She never disappoints, not even remotely.
 I always leave the cinema wishing I’m one of those half-undressed undeads she so sexily…

 Excuse me, I got distracted.

 What I’m saying is, the live-action RE movies never failed to satisfy me.
-That is, as action flicks.
-This goes for Resident Evil: The Final Chapter too, and I would even say this supposed last instalment is a small cut above recent predecessors, given the movie is brave enough to put an end to a story that’s honestly starting to feel old.
+That is, as action, popcorn flicks.
+The same goes for Resident Evil: The Final Chapter, and I would even say this supposed last instalment is a small cut above recent predecessors, given the movie is brave enough to put an end to a story that’s honestly starting to feel old.
+(Very old)

 Check out my other snappy movie reviews!